 History & Geography

-António Borges’s garden began being called Lombinha Garden (located at the top of Dog’s Alley).
-After António Borges da Câmara Medeiros death (1879) the garden’s name was switched to António Borges Garden in honour of its owner and founder.
+António Borges’s garden began to be called Lombinha Garden (located at the top of Dog’s Alley).
+After António Borges da Câmara Medeiros death (1879), the garden’s name was switched to António Borges Garden in honour of its owner and founder.

-When Lombinha Garden was built (1857-60) Ponta Delgada lived an unusual time of urban, economic and cultural dynamics resulting from the entrepreneurship of wealthy families.
-António Borges, José do Canto, and José Jácome Correia are the prominent names linked to the passion for building gardens: they became known as the gentlemen farmers.
+When Lombinha Garden was built (1857-60), Ponta Delgada was experiencing an unusual period of urban, economic, and cultural dynamics driven by the entrepreneurship of wealthy families.
+António Borges, José do Canto, and José Jácome Correia are prominent names associated with a passion for gardening: they became known as the gentlemen farmers.

-Romantically inspired by English gardens, followed by the European taste of the time, the 19th-century gardens of Ponta Delgada were built in the hinterland and marked the transition between urban and rural spaces.
+Romantically inspired by English gardens and influenced by the European taste of the time, the 19th-century gardens of Ponta Delgada were built in the hinterland and marked the transition between urban and rural spaces.

 In the region of Ponta Delgada, where the António Borges garden is located.
-The soil and climate conditions have made possible the botanical acclimatization of fascinating ornamental species, from very distant origins, mainly from the low latitudes and the Southern Hemisphere.
-Environmental factors for the success of these “tropicalization” trials implemented in the Azores at the time are linked to the climatic and geological singularities then existing, and that can be found in other island groups of Macaronesia.
+The soil and climate conditions have enabled the botanical acclimatization of fascinating ornamental species from very distant origins, mainly from the low latitudes and the Southern Hemisphere.
+The environmental factors for the success of these “tropicalization” trials implemented in the Azores at the time are linked to the climatic and geological singularities then existing and can be found in other island groups of Macaronesia.

 Culture & Festivities